schpet/zod-urlsearchparams/README.markdown

 # zod urlsearchparams

-convert a zod object to a URLSearchParam and vice versa.
+convert an object to a URLSearchParam based on its zod schema and vice versa.

 - minimal urls, scalars are readable and editable by humans
 - vectors are encoded with base64
 - allows gracefully falling back to defaults with `lenientParse`
 - zero dependencies outside of zod

+[introductory blog post](https://schpet.com/note/building-a-typescript-library-with-aider) explaining how this library was built with [aider](https://aider.chat/).

 ## install